danielsundermeier/knowledge/produktivitaet/machen.md

 - Widerstand so gering wie möglich
 - Nur 5 Minuten vornehmen

+## Quantität schlägt Qualität

+In jedem Bereich produzieren selbst die bedeutendsten Schöpfer in der Regel eine große Menge an Werken, die technisch einwandfrei sind, von Experten und Publikum jedoch als unauffällig angesehen werden.

+Die 50 besten klassischen Musikstücke

+- Mozart: 6 / 600
+- Beethoven: 5 / 650
+- Bach: 3 / 1000

+In einer Studie wurden Stundenten in zwei Gruppen eingeteilt.
+Eine wurde nach der produzierten Menge bewertet, die andere nach der Qualität.
+Die Gruppe, die nach der Menge bewertet wurde, hatte auch die bessere Qualität.
+Sie haben aus der Erfahrung gelernt und sind besser geworden.

+> "Whether you’re generating or evaluating new ideas the best you can do is measure success on the kind of yardstick that batters use in baseball.
+As Randy Komisar puts it, ‘If I’m hitting .300, I’m a genius.
+That’s because the future cannot be predicted.
+The sooner you learn it, the sooner you can be good at it." - Adam Grant

 ## Zitate

 > "The older you get, the more you realize that much the world was build by people no more remarkable than you.
 The bar isn’t as high as you think." - [Matthew Kobach](https://twitter.com/mkobach/status/1379237073194991623)